Modelling the persistent low-state $\gamma$-ray emission of the PKS 1510-089 blazar with electromagnetic cascades initiated in hadronuclear interactions: Fermi -LAT data analysis

 \subsection{Spectral energy distribution}

-For the spectral analysis of PKS 1510--089 we used the low state data for the whole Fermi-LAT observation period.
+For the spectral analysis of PKS 1510--089 we used the low-state data for the whole \textit{Fermi}-LAT observation period.
 We modified our ROI model altering the spectrum shape of the source of interest to that of the log-parabolic function.
 During the optimization procedure both normalization and spectral shape of PKS 1510--089 were left free.
-The SED obtained with \texttt{GTAnalysis.sed} \textit{fermipy} method is shown in Fig.~\ref{fig:SED0} as blue circles with statistical error bars.
+The SED obtained with the \texttt{fermipy.GTAnalysis.sed} method is shown in Fig.~\ref{fig:SED0} as blue circles with statistical error bars.

-The SED of PKS 1510--089 obtained by the MAGIC Collaboration \citep[][Fig. 7]{Acciari2018} is also presented in Fig.~\ref{fig:SED0}.
-We note that, taking into consideration both the systematic and statistical uncertainties of the ground-based telescope measurements, Fermi-LAT and MAGIC SEDs are in good agreement.
+The SED of PKS 1510--089 obtained by \citet{Acciari2018} is also presented in Fig.~\ref{fig:SED0}.
+We note that the \textit{Fermi}-LAT SED obtained by us lies slightly lower than the \textit{Fermi}-LAT SED of \citet{Acciari2018}.
+This slight discrepancy can be explained with the fact that in our work we apply a more conservative approach to select low-state time intervals as explained in Sect.~\ref{subsec:light_curve}.
+Taking into consideration both the systematic and statistical uncertainties of the ground-based telescope measurements, \textit{Fermi}-LAT and MAGIC SEDs are in good agreement.